© Crown copyright 2020

 Any bids that progress through the evaluation process will be subject to verification of the eligibility criteria along with additional financial/operating information as part of our due diligence process.

-We want the VCS to continue to support HMRC in helping those customers we currently find hardest to reach, who cannot or will not interact directly with us, or need extra support in doing so.
+We want the VCS to support HMRC to help customers we currently find hardest to reach, who cannot or will not interact directly with us, or need extra support in doing so.

-Some customer groups may find it difficult to interact with HMRC because of geography, culture, language, trust and other reasons.
+Some vulnerable/marginalised customer groups may find it difficult to interact with HMRC for reasons that include geography, culture, language and trust.

-Your organisation must be able to demonstrate that it can provide tax and benefit-related support services to HMRC customers who have difficulty accessing HMRC services due to at least one of these factors:
+Your organisation must be able to demonstrate they can provide tax and benefit-related support services to a range of HMRC customers, including:

-- they lack confidence and are overly worried about making mistakes, or are new to HMRC services
+- lacking confidence and overly worried about making mistakes, or are new to HMRC services

-- they lack the ability to deal with tasks, for example, due to learning difficulties, memory problems, lack of language skills that would help them understand the tax system, complex working situations, or several income strands
+- lacking the ability to deal with tasks, for example, due to learning difficulties, memory problems, lack of language skills to be able to understand the tax system, complex working situations, or several income strands

-- they have mental health issues or are suffering extreme distress through life events such as bereavement or the breakdown of a relationship
+- in debt and experiencing financial hardship, have mental health issues, or suffering extreme distress through life events such as bereavement or the breakdown of a relationship

 HMRC understands that a ‘one size fits all’ approach is not necessarily appropriate.
 We also recognise a need for proportionality.